oakerele-web/catford_fitness_store_m4/README.md

 - This project aims to build a full-stack web application using Django full-stack web framework, HTML, CSS3 and Javascript.

-  - I have built an e-commerce web application for a fitness store that sells fitness equipment to individuals/companies and in the process of adding a gym of their own that will be ran on membership subscription basis.
+  - I have built an e-commerce web application for a fitness store that sells fitness equipment to individuals/companies.

-  - My application features e-commerce functionality, payments using stripe, a blog section, user login, confirmation emails, CRUD functionality for admin to add blog posts and stock items, and an admin section, for the admin user to access database records.
+  - My application features e-commerce functionality, payments using stripe, user login, confirmation emails, CRUD functionality for admin to add stock items, and an admin section, for the admin user to access database records.

   - For the assessor, I have included the admin login details in the comments section when submitting the project.